qilingframework/rtfd.io/docs/ida.md

 #### Debug

-Except simply loading and running the binary, the Qiling IDA Pro plugin is also capable of debugging the binary.
+Except simply loading and running the binary, the Qiling IDA plugin is also capable of debugging the binary.

 For example, to execute until current position, simply right-click at any address (e.g. 0x804851E for the screenshot below) and select `Execute Till`.
 Qiling will stop at your cursor as well as color its path with a different color.